asyncapi/website/markdown/blog/2024-december-and-paris.md

   className="text-center"
 />

-Leonid shared how EDAs introduce new data models, protocols, and APIs not found in the traditional REST/CRUD application stack.
+[Leonid Lukyanov](https://www.linkedin.com/in/leonid-lukyanov/) shared how EDAs introduce new data models, protocols, and APIs not found in the traditional REST/CRUD application stack.
 And how one can abstract these elements to make them feel familiar to application developers, allowing them to create streaming applications seamlessly.

 <Figure
   src="/img/posts/paris-conf-2024/leonid.webp"